Rethinking Speaker Embeddings for Speech Generation: Sub-Center Modeling for Capturing Intra-Speaker Diversity: Experimental Setup

 \subsubsection{VC Evaluation}

-In VC experiments, we performed both objective and subjective evaluations.
-For the objective evaluations, we measured word error rate (WER) and character error rate (CER) when the synthesized speech is fed into SOTA ASR model\footnotemark[4] \cite{wav2vec2}.
-We also measured speaker embedding cosine similarity (SECS) between embeddings from synthesized speech and ground truth utterances using the d-vector\footnotemark \cite{ge2e}.
-In total, we obtained around 20k converted utterances between test speaker pairs.
-For the subjective evaluation, we conducted mean-opinion-score (MOS) \cite{sismanoverview} for naturalness, similarity mean-opinion-score \cite{yourtts} (SMOS) for speaker similarity and ABX preference tests \cite{sismanoverview} for more consistent prosody (e.g intonation, stress, rhythm) evaluation.
-120 converted speech samples were presented to 12 participants.
+We evaluate our approach using both objective and subjective metrics.
+Objective evaluation includes word error rate (WER) and character error rate (CER) \cite{diagnostics} from a SOTA ASR model\footnotemark[1] \cite{wav2vec2}, and speaker embedding cosine similarity (SECS) using a pre-trained d-vector model\footnotemark[2] \cite{ge2e}, across ~20,000 converted utterances.
+Subjectively, we conduct MOS \cite{yamagishi_overview} for naturalness, SMOS \cite{yourtts} for speaker similarity, and ABX tests \cite{sismanoverview} for prosody (intonation, stress, rhythm), using 120 samples rated by 12 participants.